Key Takeaways

 8b.
 Manage Your Risks

-By implementing effective risk management practices, you can minimize potential disruptions and protect your business from unforeseen challenges.
+Effective risk management means you can minimise disruptions and protect your business from unforeseen challenges.
 This proactive approach helps ensure your business remains resilient and adaptable in the face of adversity.

-Besides that, consider obtaining insurance coverage to safeguard your business against financial losses.
-Evaluate your insurance needs and choose policies that provide adequate protection for your specific industry and operations.
+Consider insuring against financial losses.
+Evaluate your needs.
+Choose cover that provide adequate protection for your specific industry and operations.

 8c.
 Plan for Sustainable Growth